Your upfront cost: $0

 Textbook requirements may vary from one teaching period to the next.

-The study of human rights currently raises some of the most important issues in Australia and the world.
-This subject presents the origin and structure of human rights within the context of international legal relations, including the law of peace and war, as complemented by national law.
-The subject covers, inter alia, the following topics: origin, content, nature, scope and implementation of human rights; human rights protection in the UN system and regional systems; prohibition of discrimination; minority rights; right to self-determination; human rights and terrorism; human rights and the environment; Australia and human rights.
+The study of human rights raises some of the most important issues in Australia and the world.
+Within the context of international legal relations, this online subject will help you to develop a broad understanding of the underlying principles, structure, institutions and vocabulary of human rights as complemented by national law.
+You will explore a range of contemporary human rights topics and issues including the origin, content, nature, scope and implementation of human rights, as well as human rights protection in the UN system and regional systems and prohibition of discrimination.
+Additionally, you may also examine minority rights, human rights and terrorism, human rights and the environment, and Australia and human rights.
+You will be encouraged to develop your critical thinking and legal analysis skills by reflecting on contemporary human rights issues, including the effectiveness and impact that human rights law has on society.

-Assignment 1: Written Assessment: 2000 words.
+Assignment 1: Quiz.
+Relates to Learning Outcomes 1 Assignment 2: Written Assessment: 2000 words.
 Relates to Learning Outcomes 1-4 Take Home Exam: 2500 words.
 Relates to Learning Outcomes 1-4

 - Take Home Exam (60%)